-Age diagnosed: 56
+Age diagnosed: 57

 Locally I have obtained government funding for Parkinson’s projects and attended meetings to to press home the need for Parkinson’s nurses in West Hertfordshire, UK.
 On a more global scale I have enjoyed being the patient voice at Parkinson’s conferences and industry meetings.

-I have an interest in regulation – in particular the fact that it takes 10-15 years for a new medicine to come to market.
-I recently spoke at the UCB Pharma Annual Research Meeting and have also been a proponent of the importance of stratifying Parkinson’s which has, until recently, been overlooked
+I have an interest in drug regulation – in particular the fact that it takes 10-15 years for a new medicine to come to market.
+I have worked with Parkinson’s UK In submitting responses to government consultations.